tlswg/tls13-spec/draft-ietf-tls-tls13.md

 implementation need only maintain one running hash per hash type for CertificateVerify, Finished and other messages.

-> If sent by a server, the signature algorithm and hash algorithm MUST be a pair offered in the client's "signature_algorithms" extension unless no valid certificate chain can be produced without unsupported algorithms (see {{signature-algorithms}}).
+> If sent by a server, the signature algorithm MUST be one offered in the client's "signature_algorithms" extension unless no valid certificate chain can be produced without unsupported algorithms (see {{signature-algorithms}}).
 Note that there is a possibility for inconsistencies here.
-For instance, the client might offer ECDHE_ECDSA key exchange but omit any ECDSA and EdDSA pairs from its "signature_algorithms" extension.
+For instance, the client might offer ECDHE_ECDSA key exchange but omit any ECDSA and EdDSA values from its "signature_algorithms" extension.
 In order to negotiate correctly, the server MUST check any candidate cipher suites against the "signature_algorithms" extension before selecting them.
 This is somewhat inelegant but is a compromise designed to minimize changes to the original cipher suite design.

-> If sent by a client, the hash and signature algorithms used in the signature MUST be one of those present in the supported_signature_algorithms field of the CertificateRequest message.
+> If sent by a client, the signature algorithm used in the signature MUST be one of those present in the supported_signature_algorithms field of the CertificateRequest message.

-> In addition, the hash and signature algorithms MUST be compatible with the key in the sender's end-entity certificate.
-RSA keys MAY be used with any permitted hash algorithm, subject to restrictions in the certificate, if any.
+> In addition, the signature algorithm MUST be compatible with the key in the sender's end-entity certificate.
+RSA signatures MUST use an RSASSA-PSS algorithm, regardless of whether RSASSA-PKCS-v1_5 algorithms appear in "signature_algorithms".
+SHA-1 MUST NOT be used in any signatures in CertificateVerify.
+(Note that rsa_pkcs1_sha1 and dsa_sha1, the only defined SHA-1 signature algorithms, are undefined for CertificateVerify signatures.)
-RSA signatures MUST be based on RSASSA-PSS, regardless of whether RSASSA-PKCS-v1_5 appears in "signature_algorithms".
-SHA-1 MUST NOT be used in any signatures in CertificateVerify, regardless of whether SHA-1 appears in "signature_algorithms".

 Note: When used with non-certificate-based handshakes (e.g., PSK), the client's signature does not cover the server's certificate directly,